The 5 Legal Documents Every Missouri High School Graduate Needs

 3. Durable Power of Attorney for Financial Matters

 Turning 18 means you manage your own bank accounts, leases, insurance, and tax filings.
-But life doesn’t always let you stay in one place—people travel, join the military, get hospitalized.
-When you can’t sign for yourself, bills keep coming.
-With a Missouri Durable Power of Attorney for Financial Matters, you can appoint someone reliable to handle the money side.
-This agent can pay bills, deal with a landlord, file taxes, even talk to a university—or hold everything steady until you’re able to take over again.
+When you can’t sign for yourself—traveling, deployed, hospitalized—bills keep coming.
+A Missouri Durable Power of Attorney for Financial Matters lets you appoint someone reliable to handle the money side: pay bills, deal with a landlord, file taxes, even talk to a university on your behalf.

 4. Missouri Advance Health Care Directive (Living Will)